DonateAsk For Help

 All Stories

-Celeste shares her story of Asking for help from Giving Kitchen
+Celeste hosts fundraiser after receiving help from Giving Kitchen

-At the Milli by Metric benefit, Celeste, Courtney, and Josh shared their experiences while raising awareness and funds for food service workers facing crises.
+At the Milli by Metric benefit, Celeste and others shared their experiences while raising awareness and funds for food service workers facing crises.
 Their stories highlighted a key truth: when stability returns, many choose to pay it forward.

 And a special thank you to the supporters who donated ingredients to make this dinner possible to Chefs Warehouse, Nichols Farms, Four Rivers Farms, Regalis, and Jun Bug Kombucha.
 A HUGE thank you to the people volunteering their time and energy to the evening.
 Josh Mummert, Courtney Kenyon, Lou Tuner, Kirstin Alexander, Eryka Szymel, Ashley Akers, Jordan Figueroa, Raina Tian, Kordell, Phillips, Maddy Morrison, Ryan Smith, and Luke Kenyon.